luminarily/bookofmormon/_posts/2017-03-09-king-men-shadow.md

 ## The *freemen* won the dispute by the democratic vote of the people.

-So, the king-men were "obliged" to remain comply with the interests of the country; however, we will see that they did not accept the results of this election, thus becoming a danger to the country.
+So, the king-men were had to comply with the interests of the country; however, we will see that this did not last and they became a danger to the country.

 > 8 Now those who were in favor of kings were **those of high birth**, and they sought to be kings; and they were **supported by those who sought power and authority over the people.**
 >